MoatLab/WARP-FAST26-AE/README.md

 ## Phase 1: infrastructure setup

 - Hardware and environment: a KVM-enabled x86_64 server with Linux 6.2.14 or 6.5.6.
-- DRAM requirement: 500 GB DRAM
+- DRAM requirement: 500GB+ DRAM (Over 500GB enabled to run 2VMs at the same time(224G*2))
 - VM preparation: clone the WARP repo with `git https://github.com/inhoinno/WARP-earlyaccess.git` and pull the image with <command>.
 Then, move into <director> and run <./run_fdp_RU256.sh> to start the qemu VM
-- Then connect to VM using this ssh <ssh -P 180880 warp@localhost>
+- Then connect to VM using this ssh <ssh -P 18080 warp@localhost>
 - This process will consume about 1 hour, and most of the time will be spent pulling the image.

 ## Phase 2: experiment run